sirrahd/resume/resume.md

 Skills
 ------

-*	I love solving problems.
-I'm an experienced program, product, and project manager, software developer, leader, and designer.
+*	**Solving problems**
+	is what drives me.
+I seek out opportunities to identify and solve problems, from physics to project management.

+*	**Diverse background**
+	in software engineering, management, physics, and languages helps me communicate with people in a wide variety of fields and gives me unique perspective I can contribute to teams immediately.

+*	**Agility**
+	has allowed me to work in a myriad of fields.
+I can learn and adapt quickly to a new discipline, environment, or project and generate results quickly.

+*	**Development experience**
+	in languages and platforms including
-*	I am passionate about technology.
-Though I don't often use these skills in my day job, I'm experinced with Python, Ruby, C#, C++, Octave, Ruby on Rails, Django, git, Linux, and server administration, and I love learning new things.
+	Python, Ruby, C#, C++, Octave, Ruby on Rails, and Django.

-Hobbies
+Personal
 -------
-*	Side projects
+*	Projects
-	-	Development and design lead for TeacherMaps.com
+	-	Co-founder of TeacherMaps.com
 	-	Web administrator for FamilyPromiseNSB.org

-*	Other interests
+*	Hobbies
 	-	Technology, foreign languages and cultures, hiking, running, biking, cooking